Travel

 -

-The Carleton University Exchange Program allows students to study full time at a partner institution for a single semester (fall or winter) or for a full academic year.
+The Carleton University Exchange Program allows students to study full time at a partner institution for a single term (fall or winter) or for a full academic year.
 Summer term is not included in the Exchange program.
-However, we do have short summer programs, which can be found at the ISSO’s International Opportunities website.

 Faculty and Staff